-There are currently 320,000 international students registered at German universities.
-This figure amounts to around 12 per cent of all enrolled students.
-This makes Germany the fourth most popular host country in the world for international students, ranking behind the USA, the UK and Australia.
-German students are equally mobile: in the 2012 academic year, just under 140,000 students decided to complete part of their studies at an international university.
+There are currently 375,000 international students registered at German universities.
+This figure amounts to around 13 per cent of all enrolled students.
+This makes Germany one of the most popular host country in the world for international students.
+German students are equally mobile: in the 2015 academic year, around 138,000 students decided to complete part of their studies at an international university.

-When it comes to research staff, the proportion of international researchers working at German universities is around 11 per cent – almost 40,000 people.
+When it comes to research staff, the proportion of international researchers working at German universities is around 11 per cent – namely 43,647 people.
 In addition, there are a number of guest researchers who often come to Germany on one of the numerous exchange programmes available.

-Universities can illustrate many examples of good practice in collaborating with international partners on equal terms: The HRK Higher Education Compass lists collaborations with over 34,000 institutions worldwide.
-Around 300 German universities collaborate on research and teaching with more than 5,000 universities in 150 different countries.
+Universities can illustrate many examples of good practice in collaborating with international partners on equal terms: The HRK Higher Education Compass lists collaborations with around 35,000 institutions worldwide.
+Around 300 German universities collaborate on research and teaching with more than 5,000 universities in 156 different countries.

 Extensive data on international students and researchers is available from “Wissenschaft weltoffen”